Practical Applications of Raman Spectroscopy 1200-2MON13Z

 Knowledge

-After completing the lecture, the student knows and understands:
+After attending the lecture, the student knows and understands:

-The possibilities of using Raman techniques to monitor the distribution and interactions of therapeutic substances in biological systems, in the context of understanding drug mechanisms of action at the molecular level and the specificity of drug design.
+• The possibilities of using Raman techniques to monitor the distribution and interactions of pharmaceutical substances in biological systems in the context of understanding drug mechanisms of action at the molecular level and the specificity of drug design.

-The principles of operation, properties, and application potential of biosensors and modern Raman imaging methods in medical diagnostics, particularly in detecting pathological changes in tissues and throughout the whole organism.
+• The principles of operation, properties, and application potential of biosensors and modern Raman imaging methods in medical diagnostics, particularly in the detection of pathological changes within tissues and the whole organism.

-Methods for the synthesis and characterization of nanomaterials (including multifunctional hybrid materials) and the correlations between their structure and physicochemical properties relevant for therapeutic and diagnostic purposes (theranostics using Raman techniques).
+• The characteristics of nanomaterials (including hybrid multifunctional materials) and the correlations between their structure and physicochemical properties relevant for therapeutic and diagnostic purposes (theranostics using Raman techniques).

-Current development trends in modern medical analytics and advanced physical and chemical phenomena underlying modern molecular diagnostics using Raman techniques.
+• Current development trends in modern medical analytics and the advanced physical and chemical phenomena underlying modern molecular diagnostics using Raman techniques.

 Skills

-After completing the lecture, the student is able to:
+After attending the lecture, the student is able to:

-Indicate and justify the choice of a specific Raman technique (e.g., SERS, CARS, TERS) appropriate for analyzing a particular problem in medical chemistry or imaging diagnostics.
+• Identify and justify the selection of a specific Raman technique (e.g., SERS, CARS, TERS) appropriate for the analysis of a given problem in medicinal chemistry or imaging diagnostics.

-Analyze and critically evaluate the reliability of results obtained using Raman methods, taking into account the specificity of biological samples and the limitations of different measurement concepts (e.g., Raman imaging resolution vs. CARS and TERS).
+• Analyze and critically evaluate the reliability of results obtained using Raman methods, taking into account the specificity of biological samples and the limitations of various measurement concepts (e.g., resolution of Raman imaging vs. CARS and TERS).

-Design an experiment based on Raman spectroscopy that enables identification of chemical substances or pathogens in complex biological matrices.
+• Design an experiment based on Raman spectroscopy enabling the identification of chemical substances or pathogens in complex biological matrices.

 Social Competences

-After completing the lecture, the student is prepared to:
+After attending the lecture, the student is prepared to:

-Critically evaluate scientific and popular science content related to advanced Raman spectroscopy methods used in chemistry and medicine.
+• Critically evaluate scientific and popular science content related to advanced Raman spectroscopy methods used in chemistry and medicine (the learning outcome is achieved during the lecture through the analysis and discussion of selected scientific and popular science materials with regard to their substantive correctness and consistency with current knowledge).

-Engage in continuous professional development and independently search for information in specialized literature (including foreign-language sources) in order to enhance professional competences.
+• Engage in continuous self-education and independently search for information in professional literature (including foreign-language sources) in order to improve professional competences.

-K_W02 – aspects of the structure and operation of modern measurement instrumentation supporting scientific research in a chemical laboratory
+K_W02 — aspects of the construction and operation of modern measurement instrumentation supporting scientific research in a chemical laboratory

 K_W07 — principles of operation, properties, and applications of various types of biosensors